patogit/cosmos-sdk-utils/scripts-that-work/README.md

 UPDATE:
 Script 1 now assumes Ubuntu.
 I'm using Ubuntu 20.04, haven't tested it elsewhere.
-Script 2-go-install.sh is lo longer needed (it's distro agnostic, though, so you can use it if you don't use Ubuntu) and 2-go-path-setting.sh isn't working, so run those commands manually.
+Script 2-go-install.sh is lo longer needed (it's distro agnostic, though, so you can use it if you don't use Ubuntu), so on Ubuntu use 2-go-path-setting.sh.
 Script 3 for Sentinel is working great!
+Script 3 for Desmos is working great!